killroy2k/CSEFINALPROJECT/project/project/README.md

     `pip install -r requirements.txt`

 5.  **Database Setup:** The project uses postgresql version 16.
 Ensure postgresql version 16 is installed on your system (https://www.postgresql.org/download/).
+When on stack builder installation just click cancel.
 Also make sure that you change the "dbname", "password", and "host" to your corresponding values.

 6.  **Configuration:**